The 10 Republicans Most Likely to Run for President - ExBulletin

 The 10 Republicans Most Likely to Run for President

+Get daily news alerts, weather and breaking news straight to your inbox!
+Subscribe to abc27 newsletters here

-While none have spoken definitively on their plans for 2024, many potential candidates have already started to network with GOP leaders and donors in key states while testing campaign messages during public appearances.
+While none have spoken definitively on their plans for 2024, many potential candidates have already started to network with GOP leaders and donors in key states, while testing potential campaign messages during of public appearances.

 Donald Trump’s Trump has teased the possibility of a return to 2024 almost since the moment he left the Oval Office, and his allusions have become more cheeky in recent months.